-This new project is funded by the Big Lottery Fund and NHS Tayside Community Innovation Fund and is delivered in partnership with the MS Therapy Centre (Tayside).
-The project aims, over a two year period, to support newly diagnosed people with multiple sclerosis living or working across Tayside; to improve their emotional wellbeing, resilience and ability to live well with MS. The service will provide support at NHS MS clinics, a counselling service, self-management support, information and a bespoke one-to-one peer support programme.
+This project is funded by the Big Lottery Fund and NHS Tayside Community Innovation Fund and is delivered in partnership with the MS Therapy Centre (Tayside).
+The project is now moving into its second year aims to support people with multiple sclerosis living or working across Tayside; to improve their emotional wellbeing, resilience and ability to live well with MS. The service will provide support at NHS MS clinics, a counselling service, self-management support, information and a bespoke one-to-one peer support programme.
 We have 2 roles available: The Lead Service/Peer Support Coordinator and the Service Coordinator for Peer Support.

-As the Service Coordinator you will lead the development of the service and manage the day to day operational work of the project, maintaining positive and effective working relationships with a range of stakeholders, key partners and relevant professionals from the third sector.
+The Lead Service/Peer Support Coordinator will lead the development of the service and manage the day to day operational work of the project, maintaining positive and effective working relationships with a range of stakeholders, key partners and relevant professionals from the third sector.
 Substantial experience of successfully designing, developing and delivering a time limited support services is essential.

 This is a fantastic opportunity to be part of a supportive and friendly team at an exciting time in the development of the charity.
 It is essential that the post holder has a full driving licence and access to their own vehicle.